tk755/q/README.md

 Image saved to q_make_it_float_in_a_high_res_bathtub.png.
 ```

-Or ask questions about previous responses:
+Or ask questions about the previous response:

 ```
 $ q -c function to merge two dictionaries x and y